tokkonopapa/WordPress-IP-Geo-Block/README.md

     [wp-admin/admin-ajax.php?action=show&file=../wp-config.php](http://blog.sucuri.net/2014/09/slider-revolution-plugin-critical-vulnerability-being-exploited.html "Slider Revolution Plugin Critical Vulnerability Being Exploited | Sucuri Blog") on their browser.

-For these cases, the protection based on the IP address is not a perfect solution for everyone.
-But for some site owners or some certain cases such as 'zero-day attack', it can still reduce the risk of infection against the specific attacks.

-That's why this plugin is here.
+Against the third cases, this plugin dedicates to block malicious accesses to the backend services for dashboard, while the frontend services for the public facing pages can be served to anyone.
+In order to achieve this goal, this plugin is carefully designed as combining geolocation based blocking with some other features such as "Zero-day Exploit Prevention".

 ### Features: